shonali2600/Moving-Car/README.md

 # Moving Car
- a moving car using HTML,CSS and JS
+ A moving car using HTML,CSS and JS.